 This simple strategy has made shopping SO much easier, has saved us some serious money over the past year, and has really encouraged us to only bring home items that are “so us”.

 But more importantly, we have used this information and have applied it into purchasing items for our homes.
 The colors, patterns, and overall “vibe” of our closet now drives our decision-making process and wow, it has led to so much LESS design regret.
 This closet experiment has been hands down one of the most influential exercises we have implemented to find our personal style.

 Because this process has been so successful for us, we are really excited to share it with you.
 We hope it brings you the same clarity and confidence that it has brought us… AND we hope it saves you the same time, money, and frustration while shopping.
 All you have to do is download this worksheet to get started.

 Over the next few weeks really take notice of your wardrobe decisions, taking special note of what items/colors/patterns make you feel the most “you”.
 Then answer the questions on the worksheet for further clarification and conclusions about finding your personal style!

-Hopefully by the time you’re done taking inventory of your closet, we’ll be back with STEP THREE of finding your design style.
-In the meantime, we’d love to hear updates about your progress!
+Hopefully, by the time you’re done taking inventory of your closet, we’ll be back with STEP THREE of finding your design style.
+In the meantime, we’d love to hear updates on your progress!